glass-dev/glass/docs/examples/2_advanced/plot_s4_galaxies.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 123-127
+GENERATED FROM PYTHON SOURCE LINES 122-126

 Simulation
 ----------
 Simulate the galaxies with shears.
 In each iteration, get the quantities of interest to build our mock catalogue.

 ..
-GENERATED FROM PYTHON SOURCE LINES 127-149
+GENERATED FROM PYTHON SOURCE LINES 126-143

 .. code-block:: default

-    # keep count of total number of galaxies
-    num = 0

     # we will store the catalogue as a dictionary:
     catalogue = {'RA': np.array([]), 'DEC': np.array([]), 'TRUE_Z': np.array([]),